monsoonmaelstrom/book2/book2.md

 Great.

 Davy comes out carrying an unopened bottle of whiskey.
 I practically snatch it out of his hands.
 I’m raising the bottle to my lips as soon as I manage to uncap it.
-The glug as the whiskey flows from the bottle is almost identical to the one it makes as I gulp it down.
+The glug as the whiskey flows from the bottle is almost identical to the one I make as I gulp it down.

-Finally I lower the bottle and wipe my mouth with the back of my hand.
+Finally, I lower the bottle and wipe my mouth with the back of my hand.
 “Did you realize?”
-I ask Davy, and it comes out sounding accusing.
+I question Davy, and it comes out sounding accusing.
 “Before I said it.
 Did.
 You.
 Realize?”

-“Yes,” he says flatly.
+“Yes,” he responds flatly.

 “And you?”
 I ask Alex in the same tone.

 “No,” he answers, shaking his head.
 “I’m still putting the pieces together.”

 I thump my head back against the bricks of the wall.
 The fog remains incredibly dense and I can’t see the stars at all.
 It feels appropriate.
 I drink some more.
-I want to empty this bottle so I don’t waste all of the whiskey when I smash it against the wall.
+I want to empty this bottle so that I don’t waste all of the whiskey when I smash it against the wall.
 Or Davy’s head, even though it’s not his fault.
 Not really.

 “You wanted me to find you a solution,” Davy says by way of explanation.
 “I found you a solution.
 I didn’t say it was a good solution, but I think it is the *only* solution.”

 “Can someone catch me up?”
-Alex asks us.
+Alex asks.

 “Go ahead,” I gesture for Davy to explain, while I drink some more.

-Davy sighs, then looking at Alex, says, “You know Alexandria made you both more like her, but she made Hazel *a lot* more like her.
+Davy sighs, then looking at Alex, elaborates, “You know Alexandria made you both more like her, but she made Hazel *a lot* more like her.
 I don’t know if it’s simply that she got better at it after practicing on you, or because they’re both female, I’d guess it’s probably a combination of the two, but it doesn’t really matter.
-Anyway, Hazel is very similar to Alexandria, and Alexandria’s magic is targeted at herself and at Liam.
+Anyway, Hazel is very similar to Alexandria, and Alexandria’s magic is targeted at herself and Liam.
 But Hazel might be similar enough to Alexandria and powerful enough that she could convince Alexandria’s magic she is Alexandria, and transfer it from Alexandria to herself.”

 “Or I could make myself more like her.
 Like you said, I’m close enough already that doing it probably wouldn’t kill me,” I add, saying the quiet part out loud.